You have no items in your shopping cart.

 Sharing a relaxed meal with family and friends is a core part of life in this region.
 Food is savored and shared, and constant conversation meals that meals aren’t rushed.
 Try to eat with loved ones as much as possible as this positive attitude toward eating helps improve digestion and lower stress – that means no TV at the dinner table and definitely no microwave lunches at your desk!

-A small portion of about 12 nuts (such as walnuts, pistachios and almonds) should be eaten daily, and sesame seeds ground into Greek-style tahini make a great dip, as does hummus made from fiber-rich garbanzo beans.
-But, be sure to use vegetable crudités such as red pepper or carrot as your dippers rather than breadsticks to skip the calories and add more nutrients to your diet.
-Packed full of filling fiber, legumes such as lentils and beans are often used in this region as a way of bulking up dishes with fewer calories and are also much more affordable than meat; a three bean soup is a great Mediterranean-style winter warmer for when the weather starts to cool.
+Legumes (such as lentils and beans) are also used in this region as a way of bulking up dishes with fewer calories and are also much more affordable than meat; a three bean soup is a great Mediterranean-style winter warmer for when the weather starts to cool off.

 Since the Mediterranean diet relies heavily on fresh produce, the cheapest and healthiest way to ensure that you’re getting a broad range of fruit and veggies is to shop locally and choose seasonal veggies.
 Eating this way ensures you get the best of nature’s natural remedies for each season and don’t miss out on these important weight loss-boosting nutrients.